-The information below with respect to the 777 Mine has been excerpted or derived from the Hudbay annual information form for the year ended December 31, 2015 dated March 30, 2016 (the "Hudbay AIF").
+The information below with respect to the 777 Mine has been excerpted or derived from the Hudbay annual information form for the year ended December 31, 2016 dated March 30, 2017 (the "Hudbay AIF").

 Readers should consult the Hudbay AIF and the NI 43-101 technical report entitled "Technical Report, 777 Mine, Flin Flon, Manitoba, Canada", prepared by Brett Pearson, P. Geo., Darren Lyhkun, P. Eng., Cassandra Spence, P. Eng., Stephen West, P. Eng. and Robert Carter, P. Eng. and dated effective October 15, 2012 (the "777 Technical Report") to obtain further particulars regarding the 777 Mine.
 The Hudbay AIF and the 777 Technical Report are available for review under Hudbay's profile on SEDAR at www.sedar.com.
-The information below is subject to the assumptions, qualifications and procedures set out in the 777 Technical Report and is qualified in its entirety with reference to the full text of the 777 Technical Report.
+The information below is subject to the assumptions, qualifications and procedures set out in the 777 Technical Report.

-Mr. Roderick Smith, P. Geo, Chief Geologist for Altius, has reviewed and approved the scientific and technical information in this section on the 777 Mine.
+Dr. Lawrence Winter, P. Geo, Vice President, Exploration for Altius, has reviewed and approved the scientific and technical information in this section on the 777 Mine.